 There’s nothing like some well-earned rest and relaxation, especially if you’re going out of town to get it.
 Before you pack your bags, have you put any thought into what’s going on at home while you’re away?
 Preparing your house for vacation can minimize your carbon footprint while you travel.
 Plus, it teaches your kids why and how to save energy at home.

 You may already turn most appliances and electronics off before you leave, but certain items can still use energy just by being plugged in.
 Items like cable boxes and chargers are commonly referred to as energy vampires.
 Even the things we use once a day, like a coffee

 Instead of plugging them right back in when you return from your trip, decide if there’s anything that can be left unplugged and vacant, to continue to save energy at home.

 There’s no reason for your air conditioning to work hard cooling an empty house.
 The same goes for your heater if you’re traveling in the winter; have your kids help you set your thermostat to a temperature that allows it to turn off by itself at a certain point based on the season.
 Or, if possible, turn it off entirely.

-It’s also helpful to close vents and doors in some of your rooms to save energy even if your heating, ventilation, and air-conditioning (HVAC) system does end up kicking in.
+It’s also helpful to close vents and doors in some of your rooms to save energy even if your heating, ventilation, and air-conditioning (HVAC) system

 Clean Up Your Fridge